-A letter from the Chief Executive of each Council accompanies endorsing the preferred Programme Option 3: 'Preserving our assets' accompanies the submission of the West Coast Councils Combined Transport Programme Business Case 2021-24 to Waka Kotahi.
+A letter of support at an operational level from the Chief Executive of each Council accompanies the submission of the West Coast Councils Combined Transport Programme Business Case 2021-24 to Waka Kotahi.
+Formal support from the Elected Members of each Council will be sought for the final PBC.